Financial Samurai

 Revenge Spending Is So Sweet

-If you’ve survived the pandemic so far, you should really celebrate.
-Let us revenge spend to our heart’s content.
+If you've survived the pandemic, you should really celebrate.
+Let us revenge spend to our heart's content.
+Feel free to give your excess wealth and cash away to others in need as well!

 I’ll be shooting an e-mail to my watch dealer to see if there’s anything rare worth buying.
 The last time I bought a nice watch was in 2008, during the last financial crisis.
 Hence, it would only be appropriate to revenge spend during our current crisis.